WIDE888/gwe/README.md

 - [ ] Add support for multi-GPU
 - [ ] Allow to select profiles from app indicator
 - [ ] Add support for i18n (internationalization and localization)

+## How to help the project
+### We need people with experience in at least one of these things:
+ - X-Protocol
+ - Flatpak
+ - Snap
+ - Meson
+Knowing Python will be also very helpful.

+### Why do we need it?
+Currently there are some roadblocks that are preventing GWE to move to stable and have an official launch.
+The biggest issues right now are related to the X-Protocol implementation and the distribution of the application.

+#### X-Protocol
+To make the app as lightweight as possible, GWE uses the X-Protocol to communicate directly with NV-CONTROL.
+The code that implements the X-Protocol was taken form [disper](https://github.com/phatina/disperd/blob/master/src/nvidia/minx.py), a Python 2 application, and ported to Python 3.
+The current implementation is only able to read data and has to relay on the `nvidia-settings` binary to set values (e.g. fan speed or overclock).
+There is also [this]() bug that makes the communication not 100% reliable.
+It would be really helpful if someone with more knowledge of the X-Protocol or Python could help fixing these two issues.

+#### Moving from PyPI to Flatpak
+Development builds are currently distributed using PyPI.
+This way of distributing the software is quite simple but requires the user to manually install all the non Python dependencies like cairo, glib, appindicator3, etc.
+The current implementation of the historical data uses a new library, Dazzle, that requires Gnome 3.30 which is only available, for example, with Ubuntu 18.10 making the latest Ubuntu LTS unsupported.
+A possible solution for all this problem could be distributing the app via Flatpak, since with it all the dependencies of the app will be bundled and provided automatically.
+Currently there is a development branch where the migration to Flatpak is taking place, the sandbox is breaking `py3nvml`, making impossible to read all the needed informations.

 ## Distribution dependencies
 ### (K/X)Ubuntu 18.04 or newer